Get

 Bengal VS Savannah

 Bengal and Savannah cats are both very similar.
 They are both the result of breeding a domestic cat with a wild cat.
-Because they aren’t entirely domestic cats, they act and look very different from your average feline.
+Because they aren’t domestic cats, they may act and look very different from your average feline.

 However, despite being bred similarly, these cats are quite different.
 Firstly, a Bengal is a mix between a domestic cat and an Asian leopard cat.
 A Savannah is a mix between a domestic cat and a Serval.
 This difference in parentage leaves a significant mark on their personality, temperament, and maintenance needs.